‘Vikings’ Season 6: Ivar And Igor’s Dangerous Agenda Continues Regarding Prince Oleg

 Ivar the Boneless (Alex Hogh Andersen) and Prince Igor (Oran Glynn O’Donovan) continue to play a dangerous game regarding Prince Oleg (Danila Kozlovsky) in the latest episode of Vikings.

-As previously reported by The Inquisitr points out, Ivar recently released Oleg’s brother, Prince Dir (Lenn Kudrjawizki), from captivity.
+As previously reported by The Inquisitr, Ivar recently released Oleg’s brother, Prince Dir (Lenn Kudrjawizki), from captivity.
 This was done behind Oleg’s back and without his apparent knowledge.
 Forbes also points out that in Episode 7, Ivar received a visitor alerting him to the fact that Dir was still safe and that he would also support Ivar in his plan to overthrow Oleg’s control of Igor, who is the rightful heir to the throne.
 While no news arrived from Dir in the latest episode of Vikings, Ivar continued to quietly encourage Igor when it came to his claim to the throne.

 Igor was seen using a puppet in order to assert his authority in Episode 8 and it did not go well.
 When Ivar and Oleg were discussing the upcoming attack by the Rus on Scandinavia, Ivar suggested they ask Igor for his opinion.
 Using the puppet, Igor stated that he should be entitled to make his own decisions regarding matters of importance and that Igor was actually the one in power.